-Because this is a distance-education course, your attendance is based on your online activity and participation.
+Because this is course has a significant distance-education component, your attendance is also based on your online activity and participation.
 The following is a summary of everyone's expected participation:

 • Logging in: AT LEAST ONCE PER WEEK

 Be sure you are logging in to the course in Carmen each week, including weeks with holidays or weeks with minimal online course activity.
 (During most weeks you will probably log in many times.)
 If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible.